Tadotsu Station: Lines

 Tadotsu Station is station "Y12" JR Shikoku Yosan Line and is located 32.7 km from the beginning of the line at Takamatsu.
-Yosan line local, Rapid Sunport, and Nanpū Relay services stop at the station.It is also station "D12" for the Dosan Line of which it is also the terminal station and is 126.6 kilometers from the opposing terminal at Kōchi Station.
+Yosan line local, Rapid Sunport, and Nanpū Relay services stop at the station.
+It is also station "D12" for the Dosan Line of which it is also the terminal station and is 126.6 kilometers from the opposing terminal at Kōchi Station.

 Layout

 The station consists of two island platforms connected by an underground passage, serving four tracks.
 The station building has a Midori no Madoguchi staffed ticket office.
-Despite a relatively large number of passengers each day, the station hanse barrier-free facilities, and wheelchair users must access the platforms by a staff-only passage on the premises with a station attendant..A JGR Class 8620 steam locomotive is on display outside the station.
+Despite a relatively large number of passengers each day, the station has no barrier-free facilities, and wheelchair users must access the platforms by a staff-only passage on the premises with a station attendant.
+A JGR Class 8620 steam locomotive is on display outside the station.

 History

 Tadotsu Station was opened on May 23, 1889 as a station on the Sanuki Railway Line between Marugame and Kotohira.
 Sanyo Railway joined to this stationing 1903 and Sanuki Railway was acquired by Sanyo Railway on December 1, 1904, and was subsequently nationalized on December 1, 1906.
 The station was relocated to its current site on December 20, 1913 to eliminate a switchback, and the old location became a freight depot.
-With the privatization of JNR on April 1,1987, control of the station passed to JR Shikoku.
+With the privatization of JNR on April 1, 1987, control of the station passed to JR Shikoku.